yAudit/reports/md/10-2023-DopexV2-CLAMM.md

 After the option is created, [DopexV2OptionPools](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol) holds user deposits.
 The deposits can be returned by calling [`exerciseOptionRoll()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L306) by position owner or [`settleOptionRoll()`](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L411) which is limited only to [settlers](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L414).
 If the settlers addresses won't call the function, user deposit will stay locked inside DopexV2OptionPools contract.

-The second, less common case is when user deposits can get locked, settlers are working but the option is inside the liquidity pool range.
+The second, less common case is when user deposits can get locked, settlers are working, but the option is inside the liquidity pool range.
 This comes as an error by the user when defining too wide a liquidity range.
 Now attackers can lock user deposits by creating an option with the highest possible range and minimal TTL to pay the minimum premium.
 Because [the option cannot be settled](https://github.com/dopex-io/dopex-v2-clamm/blob/ceb91c7d403da4a3b3eea831c195305e6a5362f9/src/DopexV2OptionPools.sol#L443) while it's inside the range, user deposit is locked until the position gets out of the range.

 #### Impact